AbdulrahmanAlkhathlan/Manasik/README.md

 ## 📝 Description

-**Manasik** simplifies Umrah trip planning with a smart, AI-driven assistant.
-Whether you're traveling alone or with family, it builds a complete itinerary that includes spiritual rituals, hotel bookings, and more — all personalized to your needs.
+**Manasik** simplifies Umrah planning with an intelligent, AI-powered assistant.
+Whether you're traveling solo or with family, it generates a personalized itinerary that includes spiritual rituals, accommodation, transportation, historical sites, dining options, and more — all tailored to your preferences.

 ---